 Step Stately ~ Hume is an English Country Dance.
 It was found in the Lovelace Manuscript (written somewhere around the 1640s) and later published in The English Dancing Master.
 It was interpreted by Colin Hume (website) in 1995 and published in Playford with a Difference.
 It is a proper 5 Couple Longways dance.
 There is no progression in this dance.
+It is a multipart dance.
 The dance lasts 352 bars.
 Someone thought this dance was Intermediate / Hard.

 In the Lovelace Manuscript the instructions for this dance are incomplete.

 This dance needs a lot more room between sets than most.

 Playford (and Sharp) say this can be done for 3, 5, 7 or 9 couples.
 Colin Hume's interpretation is basically the same as Sharp's, though he does clean up a few matters, and he suggests only doing Part 1 once.
 The biggest difference is that he recommends 5 couples.
 With 5 couples you really get a feel for the triple minor dance, with 3 it feels like a three couple set.